mdranger/chain3j/README.rst

 chain3j provides support for both working with Ethereum wallet files (recommended) and Ethereum client admin commands for sending transactions.

-To send Ether to another party using your Ethereum wallet file:
+To send Mc to another party using your Ethereum wallet file:

 .. code-block:: java